PennyLaneAI/qml/glossary/quantum_neural_network.rst

     :width: 60%
     :target: javascript:void(0);

-Increasingly, the term "quantum neural network" is used to refer to variational or parametrized quantum circuits.
+Increasingly, the term "quantum neural network" is used to `refer to variational or parametrized quantum circuits <https://arxiv.org/abs/1802.06002>`_.
 While mathematically rather different from the inner workings of neural networks, the analogy highlights the "modular" nature of quantum gates in a circuit, as well as the wide use of tricks from training neural networks used in the optimization of quantum algorithms.

 .. rubric:: Footnotes